 You may also notice tabs at the top of the Records Browser for Schema Browser and Connect Browser.
 These are very similar to the Records Browser, but for different NetSuite APIs.

-The Schema Browser provides the schema for the SOAP-based Web Services API, while the Connect Browser provides the schema for the ODBC connector.
+The Schema Browser provides the schema for the SOAP-based Web Services API, while the Connect Browser provides the schema for the ODBC connector, and the Analytics Browser provides the schema for Queries and Workbooks.